mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 .footnote[.vlightgray[ @hguemar @mjbright @mariolet ]]
 ???
 SpeakerNotes:

+REMOVED "monitor the state of all systems" as we're not talking about infrastructure management.

 Container Orchestration Engines can be imperative or declarative Container Orchestration Engines should be declarative "desired state" not imperative "do this".